 The very concept of Centered on Service stems from the strong circular design of the GMRENCEN itself.
 Within its walls, the iconic Detroit skyscrapers offer some of the city’s finest restaurants and lodging, high-profile events, a four-screen theater, fitness center, an array of shops and international river views tailored to suit our tenant’s full lifestyle.

 The program encourages a work-life balance that promotes productivity and offers tenants the privileges of a vibrant downtown location.
 From conference and meeting spaces with the latest technology to free Wi-Fi in a glass Wintergarden overlooking the RiverWalk, GMRENCEN tenants are treated to services that simply can’t be found elsewhere in metro Detroit.

-Besides recommending behaviors that reduce overhead and office consumption, building management offers a recycling program that can be customized to any office type or size, and provides guidance on the proper disposal of assorted waste, including electronics.
+GMRENCEN management makes it easy for occupants to be “green” during their time in the building by recommending behaviors that reduce overhead and office consumption, offering a recycling program that can be customized to any office type or size, and providing guidance on the proper disposal of assorted waste, including electronics.
 Since awareness is crucial to educating occupants on the benefits of sustainability, GMRENCEN partners with EPA, U.S. Green Building Council and others in promoting energy and resource efficiency through exciting campaigns, from national Earth Day to “Change the World, Start with ENERGY STAR.”
 There’s even a popular campaign featuring superheroes to help transport the message!

 To learn more, browse through the links below, or just call Property Management and say… “Go Green!”